neurodivergence/neurodivergence/README.md

 ![alt text](https://files.catbox.moe/h9epxr.png)

+byf:
+i am coping , i know actions have consequences im very impulsive i view everyone as a person idgaf who u r

 dni:
-spiritualwhiteout or his friends, its pretty personal but youre free to ask the reason. bringing it up again because i keep getting recurrent nightmares of this person
+spiritualwhiteout or his friends, its pretty personal but youre free to ask the reason 16- 💔

-as a person who was underage and you surrounded me with irresponsible adults, i do not like you
+as a person who was underage and you surrounded me with irresponsible adults, im hesitant on you

 > anyways check out my art